thecodersatish/ltts-c-mini-project/README.md

 # ltts-c-mini-project

-# A simple Tic-Toc-Toe Multiplayer Game
+A simple Tic-Toc-Toe Multiplayer Game Developed using OpenGL